I Love It (Icona Pop song): Composition

-"I Love It" is set in common time with a tempo of 126 beats per minute (Allegro), and is described as an electropop and dance-pop song.
+"I Love It" is set in common time with a tempo of 126 beats per minute (allegro), and is described as a synth-pop, dance-pop, and electropop song.
 It is written in A♭ major, with an authentic cadence for the main chord progression.
 Billboard critic Jessica Hopper defined the instrumental by its "swells of revving synths" and prominent sub-bass sounds.
 Pitchfork writer Lindsay Zoladz commented that the song was "basically just two-and-a-half minutes of drop"; colleague Larry Fitzmaurice noted the track's maximalist approach fit the contemporary trends in electronic and pop music.

 The song's lyrics describe breaking up with an older boyfriend.
 In its chorus, Icona Pop and Charli XCX shout in unison "I don't care / I love it".
-Critics compared the song's breakup narrative to Kelly Clarkson's 2004 single "Since U Been Gone", and journalist Chuck Eddy wrote in a piece for Spin that the track's brattiness was similar to British band Shampoo.
+Critics compared the song's breakup narrative to Kelly Clarkson's 2004 single "Since U Been Gone", and journalist Chuck Eddy wrote in a piece for Spin that the track's brattiness was similar to that of British band Shampoo.

 Release and promotion

 "I Love It" was released in Sweden in May 2012.
 It entered the Swedish Singles Chart the following month at number 48, and after two months on the chart, the song peaked at number two for three consecutive weeks.
+It was the opening theme song for Snooki & JWoww, which first aired on June 21, 2012.
 After its January 2013 appearance on an episode of Girls, the song performed better in digital downloads than it had upon initial release.
 Ten days later it entered the Billboard Hot 100, eventually climbing to number seven on the chart.
 Jawo and Hjelt's first performance with Charli XCX happened in April 2013, after seeing her back stage at a South by Southwest showcase where both acts were playing.

 In June 2013, several cover versions of the song entered the UK Singles Chart, including one by vlogger Venus Angelic.
 When Icona Pop released their version, it entered at the top of the chart, overtaking Robin Thicke's "Blurred Lines" featuring T.I. and Pharrell Williams.